Quintuplet condensation in the skyrmionic insulator Cu2OSeO3 at ultrahigh magnetic fields

 The direction and magnitude of ${\bf P}_{ij}$ depend on the direction of ${\bf B}$ and that of the transverse order parameter.
 For example, for ${\bf B}$ along $z$ and transverse moments along $x$ (as in Fig.~\ref{fig:TMFvsTauModel_m}), ${\bf P}_{ij}$ points along $y$ with $P_{ij}^y\!\propto\!\langle S_{\text{Cu(i)}}^z S_{\text{Cu(j)}}^x\rangle$, leading to a slightly asymmetric, dome-like contribution (see Fig.~\ref{fig:TMFQD}).
 Such contributions arise also for other field directions, as can be checked by using Eq.~(\ref{eq:Pij}).

-{\it Discussion.} The semi-quantitative agreement between experiment and theory up to hundreds of Tesla suggests that the change of the exchange parameters with magnetic fields is relatively small, unlike the case of geometrically frustrated pyrochlore compounds~\cite{PhysRevLett.93.197203,PhysRevLett.107.207203,PhysRevB.101.054432,doi:10.1073/pnas.2302756120} where the spin-lattice coupling may play an important role.
+{\it Discussion.} The semi-quantitative agreement between experiment and theory up to hundreds of Tesla suggests that the change of the exchange parameters with magnetic fields is relatively small.
+This stands in sharp contrast to geometrically frustrated pyrochlore compounds~\cite{PhysRevLett.93.197203,PhysRevLett.107.207203,PhysRevB.101.054432,doi:10.1073/pnas.2302756120}, where spin–lattice coupling plays an essential role in lifting the degeneracy.
+In Cu$_2$OSeO$_3$, geometric frustration is negligible because antiferromagnetic and ferromagnetic bonds coexist, stabilizing the $\frac12$ plateau even in the absence of lattice distortions.

 Likewise, the theory accounts for all basic features without the need to incorporate the DM anisotropy.
 While the latter is appreciable~\cite{PhysRevLett.109.107203,Janson2014} and plays a crucial role at low fields, its impact at high fields is extremely small, as can be seen by incorporating the DM interactions into the effective $\tau$ model (see SM~\cite{suppl}).
 Specifically, the effective couplings resulting from the DM anisotropy include: local Zeeman fields (which, for ${\bf B}\parallel{\bf e}_z$, point along $\pm ({\bf e}_ x\pm{\bf e}_y)$, which become the `easy axes' for the transverse moments), plus effective antisymmetric (with ${\bf D}_{\text{eff}}\!\parallel\!{\bf B}$) and symmetric exchange couplings between the $\tau$'s, which can give rise to weak indentations in the magnetic order (such as further canting or long-wavelength incommensurate superstructures).
 The effective couplings are, however, too weak ($\lesssim 0.5$~K) to be relevant for the interpretation of the experimental data.